fossasia/Codeheat/airfoilData/README.md

 2. convert the Reynolds numbers into Mach numbers using the following rule which applies only to the cactusImport dataset: Mach = Reynolds * 2.8177e-07

-3. prepare the C81 free format file, as described in the MBDyn manual and as shown in the NACA0012 example file "naca0012_free_format.c81"
+3. prepare the C81 free format file, as described on p.35 of the MBDyn manual (https://www.mbdyn.org/userfiles/documents/mbdyn-input-1.7.1.pdf) and as shown in the NACA0012 example file "naca0012_free_format.c81"

 4. optionnaly check that your new file gives the same results as the default naca0012 file by running the testing procedure given above